vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ### Presence detection sensor

-A presence sensor has no need to direct sight.
+A presence sensor has no need for a direct line of sight.
 It uses radar to detect people (and pets).
-You can also hide it in a closet and still it detects.
+You can also hide it in a closet and it still detects.
-It can even detect a person when he isn't moving, for example, when he sits on a couch or chair.\
+It can even detect a person who isn't moving, for example, sitting on a couch or chair.\
 Ideal for the living room, bedrooms and home office.

 **Best option:**\
 <a href="https://amzn.to/48qWsyY#ad" target="_blank">
 <img src="images_zigbee/aqara_fp300.avif" alt="human Presence detection sensor" height="150px" style="margin-left:15px;float:right"/></a>
 The Aqara FP300 is a new battery powered motion sensor with PIR and mmWave radar sensor.
-It can detect up to 6 meters it also measures light, temperature and humidity.
+It can detect up to 6 meters and also measures light, temperature and humidity.
 It can be configured with multiple zones where you can detect persons in.

 {{imgBasket}} Zigbee or Thread (Matter) - Aqara FP300